Sinus Lifting

 Postoperative Care, the patient will be given postoperative instructions, including how to manage discomfort, edema and bleeding.
 Antibiotics and pain relievers may be provided to help the healing process.
 Follow-up sessions will be scheduled to monitor healing and identify the best time to place dental implants.

-Who needs Sinus Lifting Treatment?
+Who needs Sinus Lifting?

 It is generally required for patients who are seeking dental implants in this location but do not have enough bone height for a variety of reasons.

 Bone Resorption, The bone in the posterior maxilla might degenerate over time as a result of tooth loss, periodontal disease, trauma or infection.
-As a result, there may be insufficient bone to support dental implants without sinus lifting.
+As a result, there may be insufficient bone to support dental implants without lifting.

 Tooth Loss and Bone Resorption, after losing teeth in the posterior maxilla, the bone in that location may resorb or shrink, making it harder to secure dental implants.